 Note: In certain cases, a longer-term assessment period is warranted to avoid lengthy troubleshooting of VoIP problems that may occur post deployment.

-With all of the above covered, you should end up with a very stable VoIP environment.
+With all of the above covered, you should end up with a Healthy Network and Stable VoIP environment.